OminiCarlos/seed_gem/README.md

 David made some changes to test merging
 David added changes A to main
-David added something to main so that main has different changes than tianyiy
+David added changes B to tianyiy